orbisgis/h2gis_android/README.md

 Then run: "phonegap build android" or "phonegap run android"

-### Warning:
+### Notice:

-This project is not complete, the javascript was used in a chrome view debug mode.
-Buttons will be added shortly.
-You phone also needs internet to run the app.
+Your or tablet phone needs internet to run the app.